-NY-Presbyterian Hospital announces participation in trial for hard-to-treat hypertensionOctober 25th, 2012 in Cardiology /
+NY-Presbyterian Hospital announces participation in trial for hard-to-treat hypertensionOctober 25, 2012 in Medicine & Health / Cardiology

 Patients with hypertension whose blood pressure cannot be brought down to safe levels despite taking three or more medications may have some relief coming their way.
 An innovative, first-of-its-kind clinical trial for a device representing a dramatic shift in treatment approaches for the toughest-to-treat patients is currently being conducted at NewYork-Presbyterian Hospital.

 Clinical trials of the Symplicity renal denervation system from Medtronic are underway at both NewYork-Presbyterian Hospital/Weill Cornell Medical Center and NewYork-Presbyterian Hospital/Columbia University Medical Center, which is the leading clinical-trial site in metropolitan New York.
 If successful, this investigational procedure—which deviates from traditional pharmaceutical therapies in favor of a minimally invasive procedure that aims to down-regulate overactive nerves in the body that can cause rising blood pressure—could turn the tide for the many Americans affected by treatment-resistant hypertension.